WakiMak/trentent.github.io-forked/_posts/2015-03-20-pvs-target-device-update-script-supplemental-file-windowsupdate-cmd-updatehfs-vbs.md

   If replace(updateInfo,strLocaleDelim,"") = replace(strWUAgentVersion,strLocaleDelim,"") then
     writelog("File versions match (" & updateinfo & ").
 Windows Update Agent is up to date.")
     bUpdateNeeded = False
-  ElseIf updateInfo &gt; strWUAgentVersion Then
+  ElseIf updateInfo > strWUAgentVersion Then
       writelog("Your installed version of the Windows Update Agent (" & updateinfo & ") is newer than the referenced version (" & strWUAgentVersion & ").")
           bUpdateNeeded = False
     End If